 - a.
-Basement carparking cannot extend more than 1m above ground where it faces a public street or public space.
-1.5m above ground level can be achieved to the side and the rear of the lot where it does not face a public street or public space. - b.
+Basement carparking cannot extend more than 1m above ground where it faces a public street or public space, 1.5m above ground level can be achieved to the side and the rear of the lot where it does not face a public street or public space. - b.
 A ramp entering off a public street must start behind the boundary.
-Ramps cannot be located on public - c.
-The width of ramps is to be minimized. - d.
+Ramps cannot be located on public land. - c.
+Ramps are to be minimised in width. - d.
 The walls of basement carparks are best located in line with the buildings footprint.
 Basement carparking is not to extend outside the external line of terraces, balconies and porches.